kexiZeroing/budget-calc-ng/README.md

 ### Deploy on Surge
 - Dedicated to front-end developers: Netlify and Surge.
 - Install Surge `npm install -g surge` and go to the project directory.
-- Build application (`npm build`) for production environment so that we get a index.html file in `/dist` folder which we will use as single point entry to our application.
+- Build application (`ng build`) for production environment so that we get a index.html file in `/dist` folder which we will use as single point entry to our application.
 - Navigate to the dist folder and run `surge`, then you will successfully deployed the angular app.